-You can read more about the ATOL scheme as well check ATOL memberships here.
+You can read more about ATOL from the UK Civil Aviations Authority as well as use the CAA website to check ATOL memberships.

-The majority of insurers don't cover for financial failure of a travel agent, tour operator or airline; and even when policies do offer cover, this is often very limited.
+The majority of insurers don't cover for financial failure of a travel agent, tour operator, or airline.
+Even then, when policies do offer cover, it is often very limited.
 Similar rules apply to natural disasters and terrorist attacks.

-The good news is, there are now a number of policies offering more comprehensive cover against both natural and man-made disasters — to take account of changing needs.
-These include End Supplier Failure and Scheduled Airline Failure Insurance (SAFI)
+The good news is that there are now a number of policies offering more comprehensive cover against both natural and man-made disasters — to take account of changing needs.
+These include End Supplier Failure and Scheduled Airline Failure Insurance (SAFI).

-Scour the small print to see if your policy includes SAFI, as this will cover your costs if an airline or agent goes into administration.
+Scour the small print to see if your policy includes SAFI.
+This will cover your costs if an airline or agent goes into administration.
 You may also be able to add this additional cover as a policy 'bolt on'.

 Some insurers may also not cover particular airlines, so it is important to check this before committing to a purchase.

-Swiftcover is one example of an insurer who can supply SAFI and they are featured on our travel insurance comparison service.
+Holiday Extras, Sainsbury's Bank, and RAC are examples of insurers who can supply SAFI.
+They are featured on MoneySuperMarket’s travel insurance comparison service.

-Many comprehensive travel insurance policies will also include cover for the financial failure of an “end supplier” such as a hotel or scheduled airline.
+Many comprehensive travel insurance policies will also include cover for the financial failure of an end supplier.
+These are usually hotels or scheduled airlines.
 Policies that offer this cover will protect you in the event of a travel company going into administration.
-Cheaper policies may not include this clause so do check before purchasing.
+Cheaper policies may not include this clause, so do check before purchasing.

 Cover may also include ferries, villas and cottages, car hire, and coach and railway journeys – but you need to read the small print to check exactly what is and isn't included.

-With regards to the companies featured on our comparison service, the following insurers currently offer this feature: Swiftcover, Columbus, MRL Travel Insurance, Multitrip, Protect Your Bubble, Insure With Ease and OUL Direct.
+With regards to the companies featured on our comparison service, the following insurers currently offer products with this feature: Post Office, RAC, Sainsbury’s Bank, Holiday Extras, and Ensure.

-Insurers such as Protectmyholiday.com - also featuring on our comparison - can put together a bespoke policy for you starting from as little as £5 and you can choose whether to cover every aspect of your holiday or simply opt for the particular areas you would like to protect.
+Insurers can also put together a bespoke policy and you can choose whether to cover every aspect of your holiday or simply opt for the particular areas you would like to protect.

 Tips to protect yourself when booking a holiday

-Check who you book with, and don't assume that only smaller outfits are vulnerable, as bigger companies are not safe in the current difficult times.
+Check who you book with.
+Don't assume that only smaller outfits are vulnerable, as bigger companies are not safe in the current difficult times.

-Ensure the tour operator or travel agent is bonded with ATOL (Air Travel Organisers' Licensing); you can do this at www.atol.org.uk; Also check your travel agent is a member of the Association of British Travel Agents (ABTA), Travel Trust Association (TTA) or Global Travel Group, all of which ensure that money paid to their retailer members are covered.
+Ensure the tour operator or travel agent is bonded with ATOL.
+You can do this on the CAA website.
+Also check your travel agent is a member of the Association of British Travel Agents (ABTA), Travel Trust Association (TTA), or Global Travel Group.
+They ensure that money paid to their retailer members is covered.

-You should also ensure that you pay for your travel using either a VISA or MasterCard debit card (giving you the ability to charge back the transaction of any failed companies) or by using a credit card when the transaction is over £100.
-(Giving you protection under the Consumer Credit Directive 2011).
+You should also ensure that you pay for your travel using either a VISA or MasterCard debit card.
+This gives you the ability to charge back the transaction of any failed companies.

-With both of these if goods or services are not delivered, or are faulty, the card provider is jointly liable with the retailer for a refund.
+With your debit or credit card, if goods or services are not delivered, or are faulty, the card provider is jointly liable with the retailer for a refund.
 It also means the card provider will pay out if a firm goes bust or cancels your holiday.